 This is the same philosophy that is used when we buddy-tape a weaker, sprained or broken finger to a stronger one for support.

-Many evergreens and other trees have multiple leaders, or two dominant branches.
-On their own, they can be more susceptible to breakage from heavy snow and ice at the point just above the crotch of the tree or the area where the trunk branches into two.
+Some evergreens have multiple leaders or two dominant branches.
+On their own, they can be more susceptible to breakage from heavy snow and ice at the area where the trunk branches into two.

 Tiger Eyes® Cutleaf Staghorn Sumac

 This sumac grows about 6′ wide and 6′ tall and the foliage is beautiful all season long!
 The brilliant chartreuse green foliage is in the summer giving way to the fall when it’s leaves turns orange, yellow, and scarlet color.
 This plant definitely has an oriental look to it!
 It’s drought resistant, can take full sun, and is a zone 4 so it will survive the winters here!